dcvanriper/markdown-cv/README.md

 - Add in the publication years with back ticks for proper rendering

+- Modify the order with most recent publication at top of list

 A curriculum vitae maintained in plain text and rendered to html and pdf using CSS.